Parenting and Business: A Balanced Approach

 Do you ever get a chance to pause and just be you – not the businesswoman, the wife or the mom?
 What’s your go-to way to enjoy some me-time?

 I know from my own experience that it is so easy to get caught up in the demands of everyday life, but making time for yourself is not a luxury – it's a necessity.
 I've made time for exercise almost every day, no matter what!
-It's my energy booster and a crucial part of my routine.
 It’s my energy booster, a way to recharge both physically and mentally, and it helps me show up as my best self for my family.
 Other than that, I'm still learning to find new and enjoyable ways to spend my me-time.

 "It's all about creating positive associations with school and fostering a love of learning."